sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-rhel-centos.md

 ## Install RabbitMQ

-According to the [official RabbitMQ installation guide][rabbitmq-install], although RabbitMQ packages are included in the RPM-based distribution repositories, downloading and installing RabbitMQ from the RabbitMQ website is the recommended installation method.
+According to the [official RabbitMQ installation guide][2], although RabbitMQ packages are included in the RPM-based distribution repositories, downloading and installing RabbitMQ from the RabbitMQ website is the recommended installation method.

 > `rabbitmq-server` is included in [RPM-based distributions].
 However, the versions included are often quite old.
 You will probably get better results installing the .rpm from our website.
 Check the [distribution] package details for which version of the server is available for which versions of the distribution.

+[Sensu Support][3] is available for RabbitMQ versions 3.6.0 and newer ([on Erlang version R16B03 or newer][4]).

 ### Download and install RabbitMQ using `rpm`